 The System was established for the purpose of providing retirement allowances and other benefits as stated under the provisions of La.
 R.S.
 11:401, as amended, for eligible state officers, employees and their beneficiaries.
 The projection of benefit payments in the calculation of the total pension liability includes all benefits to be provided to current active and inactive employees through the System in accordance with the benefit terms and any additional legal agreements to provide benefits that are in force at the measurement date.
 Rank and file members hired prior to July 1, 2006, may either retire with full benefits at any age upon completing 30 years of creditable service and at age 60 upon completing ten years of creditable service depending on their plan.
-Those members hired between July 1, 2006 and June 30, 2015, may retire at age 60 upon completing five years of creditable service and those hired on or after July 1, 2015 may retire at age 62 upon completing five years of creditable service.
+Those members hired between July 1, 2006 and June 30, 2015, may retire at age 60 upon completing five years of creditable service.
 The basic annual retirement benefit for members is equal to 2.5% to 3.5% of average compensation multiplied by the number of years of creditable service.
 Additionally, members may choose to retire with 20 years of service at any age, with an actuarially reduced benefit.